microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Indexed Access Types.md

 title: Indexed Access Types
 layout: docs
 permalink: /docs/handbook/2/indexed-access-types.html
-oneline: 'Using Type["a"] syntax to access a subset of a type.'
+oneline: "Using Type['a'] syntax to access a subset of a type."
 beta: true
 ---